jaxtonw/jaxtonw.github.io/math4610/softwareManual/absoluteError.md

-# Math 4610 Fundamentals of Computational Mathematics Software Manual Template File
-This is a template file for building an entry in the student software manual project.
-You should use the formatting below to define an entry in your software manual.

-**Routine Name:**           smaceps
+**Routine Name:**            absoluteError

-**Author:** Joe Koebbe
+**Author:** Jaxton Winder

-**Language:** Fortran.
-The code can be compiled using the GNU Fortran compiler (gfortran).

-For example,

-    gfortran smaceps.f

-will produce an executable **./a.exe** than can be executed.
-If you want a different name, the following will work a bit better

-    gfortran -o smaceps smaceps.f

-**Description/Purpose:** This routine will compute the single precision value for the machine epsilon or the number of digits in the representation of real numbers in single precision.
-This is a routine for analyzing the behavior of any computer.
-This usually will need to be run one time for each computer.

-**Input:** There are no inputs needed in this case.
-Even though there are arguments supplied, the real purpose is to return values in those variables.
+**Language:** Python 3.7.4.
+This routine is dependent on numpy, a mathematical library that comes with many distributions of Python.
+Use pip installer to run `pip install numpy` if numpy is not present in your Python distribution.

+    python absoluteError.py

+**Description/Purpose:** This routine will return the absolute error between two values, x and estimatedX.
+The absolute error is the absolute value of the difference between x and estimatedX.

+**Input:** There are two inputs required to use this function, value and valueApprox.
+Value is the value you are testing, and valueApprox is the approximation.

-**Output:** This routine returns a single precision value for the number of decimal digits that can be represented on the computer being queried.
+**Output:** This routine returns a double precision float that is the absolute value of the difference between value and valueApprox.

 **Usage/Example:**